david-grey/BESTAT/sprint-backlogs/Sprint2-backlog.md

 ## User service (In charge: Dan Hou)

-1. Sign up page *Implemented by Dan*
+1. Email server *Implemented by David*

 	- Have completed static content
-	- Milestone: complete all sign up function with css, js
+	- Milestone: callow user to receive email from our website
 	- cost: 2h
-	- Estimated finished date: 10.31
+	- Estimated finished date: 11.10

-2. Login page *Implemented by Dan*
+2. Third party login *Implemented by David*

-	- Have completed static content
-	- Milestone: complete all login function with css, js
+        - Allow user to login with Google
+	- Milestone: finish the integrateion
 	- cost: 2h
-	- Estimated finished date: 10.31

-3. Home page *Implemented by Dan*

-	- Have completed static content
-	- Milestone: complete all search city function with css, js
-	- cost: 2h
-	- Estimated finished date: 10.31

-4. views functions about user interactions (login, comment, like, favorite list, etc.) *Implemented by Ziqi, Dan*

-	- timeline: under processing,
-	- cost: 5h (coding + testing)
-	- Estimated finished date: 11.5
+	- Estimated finished date: 11.10

-## Data service (In charge: ziqi liu)
+# Data service (In charge: ziqi liu)
 ### detail
-due to performance reason and some api calling constrain, we decide to cache some data in database (i.e, pre-fetch the data using scrapy).
+in this phase, we've collect the data for 3 cities, Newyork, Chicago and Pittsburgh.
+Every thing works fines.
+So in next phase we will automate this process, i.e, building a data pipeline.

 Basically, our data consist of three categories: